chanzer0/FD-Exposure-Tool/README.md

 4. The extension should now be installed and ready to use
 5. Navigate to your FanDuel upcoming tab and within a few seconds the overlay should appear (the more lineups you have the longer it will take to load)

+## Will this extension steal my data, my lineups or my money?
+No, this extension does not have access to any of your personal data, lineups, or money.
+The extension only reads the data that is already displayed on the FanDuel upcoming lineups page and displays it in a more user-friendly way.
+The code base is open source and can be viewed by anyone, so you can verify that it is not doing anything malicious.
+If you are still concerned, you can always disable the extension when you are not using it.